Why does honey have different colors? What does the color of honey mean? What kind of honey is dark in color and why?

 Candied honey is just as healthy as fresh honey.

-Full sugaring of good mature honey occurs 3-4 weeks after honey collection.
+Complete sugaring of good mature honey occurs 3-4 weeks after honey collection.

 The color of honey depending on its origin